-- · On the cloud through the Protean 3D interface - · On the cloud through the DNASTAR website - On a local computer through the command-line.
+- · On the cloud from within the Protean 3D interface - On the NovaCloud through the DNASTAR website - On a local computer through the command-line.

 Regardless of where the prediction is initiated, the results are always viewed through the Protean 3D interface.